Ella Abomah Williams: Professional life

 Williams gained fame when she agreed to tour Europe as a giantess with Frank C. Bostock in 1896.
 Bostock promoted her as a member of the legendary Dahomey Amazons, a famous all-female fighting force.
 He gave her the stage name Mademoiselle Abomah, which came from Abomey, the capital of the Kingdom of Dahomey.

 Abomah and her manager decided to take her act to Europe.

 Abomah's performances included singing minstrel songs, which were popular at the time but often contained prejudiced language.
 Despite this, it was necessary for the success of black performers.
 Abomah performed these songs with grace and polish, and despite her height, she moved with no indication of awkwardness or imbalance.

 As a result, Abomah toured various parts of Europe, as well as Australia, New Zealand, South America, and Cuba over the course of her 30-year career.
 She was known for her expensive and extensive wardrobe, which gave her a royal and elegant appearance.
 Abomah went on a successful tour of Europe between 1910 and 1911, during which she performed in various locations including Liverpool, Blackpool, and at English variety halls.
 She also toured Australia in 1903, New Zealand between 1904 and 1908, South America in 1909, and visited Coney Island and Cuba in 1917.
 Additionally, Abomah performed with Reynold's Waxworks and Exhibition in 1900, 1903, and 1912–1913, and with Barnum and Bailey in 1918.
 In 1920, she performed at Dreamland and the World's Museum, and in 1921, it was announced that she was going to sail to Paris for a three-month engagement.

 During her time in New Zealand, Abomah was known for her extensive and expensive wardrobe, and she had an attendant who added to her regal appearance.
-When she performed at the Alhambra Theatre in Dunedin, one newspaper reported that she completely dwarfed any average man or woman, standing at 6 ft 10 in in height.
+When she performed at the Alhambra Theatre in Dunedin, one newspaper reported that she completely dwarfed any average man or woman, standing at 6‘10”.
 Despite her imposing size, Abomah was well-proportioned and impressed the audience with her posing and singing, including a rendition of "My Honolulu Bell" which was well received.
 This report was published in the Otago [NZ] Witness in 1904.

 Abomah cancelled her tours and returned to the US when Britain declared war on Germany in August 1914.
 She continued to work for Ringling Brothers, Barnum & Bailey, and at Coney Island until the 1920s when she left the show business.

 After the 1920s, Abomah's whereabouts are not well-documented.
 However, it is known that she remained involved with the circus in some capacity into her sixties.

 According to an article from the Tampa Morning Tribune dated August 23, 1928, she was well-off when she died in Hawaii in 1928.